Table of contents

 “Before receiving a rare disease diagnosis, patients felt they were not given enough information or support.”
 (Rare Disease UK.
 The rare reality: an insight into the patient and family experience of rare disease.
 London: Rare Disease UK, 2016)

-EURORDIS.
-About Rare Diseases highlights that: “There are more than 6,000 known rare conditions, the vast majority of which have a genetic component.” (accessed 11th February 2019)
+“There are more than 6,000 known rare conditions.
+The vast majority of which have a genetic component.” (accessed 11th February 2019)

 Care and Research

 I feel that I am a vital driving force in coordinating my son’s care.
-We have experienced and still are experiencing a lot of back and forth within his care and uncertainty of who he should fall under.
-In addition to my son having a chromosome disorder, he has a diagnosis of Autism Spectrum Disorder.
-Because of this, I have to emphasize that he has a chromosome disorder to ensure that whenever he is being assessed, everything is not labelled under ASD.
-It is also essential to focus on the duplication.
+We have experienced a lot of back and forth within his care and uncertainty of who he should fall under.
+In addition to my son having a rare chromosome diagnosis, he is also autistic.
+Because of this, I must emphasize his chromosome diagnosis, stating that he is not only autistic. (diagnosis overshadowing)

-I am just a mother, not a doctor or a scientist.
 Reading genetic case studies, flying to Switzerland for research when initially there was none conducted in the UK.
-Later on, as my son grew older, I found out that there was a research project in the UK.
-A research team from Cardiff visited my son and conducted research.
+Later, as my son grew older, I found out that there was a research project in the UK.
+Furthermore, a research team from Cardiff visited my son and conducted research.

-Attending the Cambridge Science Festival and learning about the genome and genetic sequencing and now participating in over the phone research to America.
-(Well no one can say that my life is boring).
-The research on my son’s disorder is well coordinated between the countries, but I have to outline that research projects need funding so cannot necessarily be ongoing.
+Attending the Cambridge Science Festival and learning about the genome and genetic sequencing; and participating in over the phone research to America.
+(Well, no one can say that my life is boring).
+The research on my son’s chromosome diagnosis is well coordinated between the countries, but research projects need ongoing funding.

 Living with a rare condition has an impact on mental health:

-I would like to see priority and straightforward access to mental health services for people living with rare diseases.
+I have made referrals, (in the past) to acquire mental health and well-being service support for my child.
+Thus, I would like to see priority and straightforward access to mental health services for people living with a rare condition.

 Rare Disease Day Reception at Westminster

-People with rare diseases and organizations who advocate for rare diseases attended the event.
-This day was about coming together and being able to share an appreciation of each other’s journey.
-Through networking, I was able to become more aware of other rare diseases such as Idiopathic Intracranial Hypertension (IIH), Guillain-Barre Syndrome (GBS) and undiagnosed genetic conditions.
+People living with rare diseases and organizations who advocate for patients attended the event.
+This day was about coming together and being able to share an appreciation of each other’s experiences.
+I became more aware of other rare diseases such as Idiopathic Intracranial Hypertension (IIH).
+In addition, Guillain-Barre Syndrome (GBS) and undiagnosed genetic conditions.

-One of the guest speakers Mishal Dattani shared his experience of receiving several misdiagnosis in the lead up of being diagnosed with Budd-Chiari.
+One of the guest speakers, Mishal Dattani shared his experience of receiving several misdiagnoses.
+This was in the lead up of being diagnosed with Budd-Chiari.
 He also highlighted the mental health aspect of living with a rare disease.

-Baroness Nicola Blackwood, Parliamentary Under Secretary of State at the Department of Health and Social Care spoke so elegantly about her diagnosis of Ehlers Danlos Syndrome (EDS).
-Her speech was so inspirational.
-The Baroness highlighted a need for coordinated care and empowering patients to be at the forefront to guide the UK Rare Disease Strategy.
+Baroness Nicola Blackwood, (Parliamentary Under Secretary of State at the Department of Health and Social Care) spoke so elegantly about her diagnosis of Ehlers Danlos Syndrome (EDS).
+The Baroness highlighted a need for coordinated care, and empowering patients to be at the forefront to guide the UK Rare Disease Strategy.

-Baroness Nicola Blackwood spoke about the 100,000 Genomes Project, which consists of sequenced genomes from participating NHS patients with a rare disease and cancer patients, helping to pave the way for a new genomic medicine service.
+Baroness Nicola Blackwood spoke about the 100,000 Genomes Project.
+This project consists of sequenced genomes from participating NHS patients with a rare disease and cancer patients.
+(Helping to pave the way for a new genomic medicine service).

 If you would like to donate to Rare Disease UK, please follow the link below: